Effective viscosity of a suspension of flagellar beating microswimmers: Three-dimensional modeling: Results and discussion

-For the evaluation of the intrinsic viscosity, we choose the shear rate $\dot{\gamma}=5s^{-1}$, corresponding to the value used in the experiments \cite{Rafai2010,Mussler2013}.
-For the active swimmer suspension, we obtain the intrinsic viscosity $\alpha=4.4$ while for inactive swimmer suspension $\alpha=2.7$.
-The intrinsic viscosity of the active swimmer suspension is consistent with the experimentally measured viscosity ($\alpha_{exp}=4.5\pm0.2$) \cite{Rafai2010} and ($\alpha_{exp}=4.5\pm0.17$) \cite{Mussler2013}.
-For inactive swimmer suspension, the numerically calculated intrinsic viscosity is slightly larger compared to the experimental value $\alpha_{exp}=2.5\pm0.1$ \cite{Rafai2010}.
-Nevertheless, the agreement between numerical values of $\alpha$ and the experiments is good given the fact that in the experiments, $\alpha$ is indirectly extracted from a fit of the data by a semi-empirical law.
+The intrinsic viscosity of the model microswimmer is evaluated by averaging over all swimmer orientations and for the shear rate $\dot{\gamma}=5s^{-1}$, which corresponds to the experimental value \cite{Peyla:2010.1,Mussler:2013.1}.
+For an active swimmer suspension, we obtain $\alpha=4.4$ and for an inactive swimmer suspension $\alpha=2.7$.
+The intrinsic viscosity, of the active swimmer suspension is consistent with the experimentally measured viscosity $\alpha_{exp}=4.5\pm0.2$ in Ref. \cite{Peyla:2010.1} and its $\alpha_{exp}=4.5\pm0.17$ in Ref.~\cite{Mussler:2013.1}.
+For the suspension of inactive swimmers the numerically calculated intrinsic viscosity is also comparable to the experimental value $\alpha_{exp}=2.5\pm0.1$ \cite{Peyla:2010.1}.

-It is useful to consider some particular orientations of the swimmer with respect to the shear frame, to identify the origin of the viscosity enhancement.
-In the first configuration the swimmer is in the shear plane ($xy$, where $x$ is the flow direction and the flow changes along $y$).
-In other words, $\vec{n}$ (swimming direction) and $\vec{m}$ both are in the shear plane.
-In such a configuration, the swimmer is tumbling along $z$, and both $\vec{n}$ and $\vec{m}$ remains in the shear plane.
-In the case of active swimmers, intrinsic viscosity is $\alpha=5.3$ [see Fig. \ref{fig:relat_visc}(a)] while for inactive swimmers $\alpha=3.0$.
-Besides that, the tumbling angular velocity in the shear flow for an active swimmer is surprisingly flat compared to the one of an elongated object \cite{Jeffery1922} [see Fig. \ref{fig:orbits}(a)].
-The tumbling periods of the swimmers differ either it is active or inactive: for the inactive swimmer $T\simeq146T_{b}$ and for the active swimmer $T\simeq126T_{b}$.